 Law Enforcement Training

-Upon completion of the program, graduates are eligible to apply for peace officer certication from the State of Missouri, which qualifies them for employment as peace officers in the state of Missouri.
-LETC graduates will receive a one-year Law Enforcement certicate from Moberly Area Community College, and 32 college credit hours that may be applied toward the attainment of an advanced degree.
+Upon completion of the program, graduates are eligible to apply for POST licensure from the State of Missouri, qualifying them for employment as peace officers in the state.
+LETC graduates will receive a one-year Law Enforcement certificate from MACC, and 32 college credit hours that may be applied toward the attainment of an advanced degree.